yakir1992/flappy-bird/README.md

 A flappybird HTML5 game created with React

-In the project directory, RUN the following
+In the project directory, RUN the following:

 ### `npm install`